dougj0220/java-digital-marketplace-example/README.md

           '  |____| .__|_| |_|_| |_\__, | / / / /
          =========|_|==============|___/=/_/_/_/
          :: Spring Boot ::        (v1.2.3.RELEASE)

         INFO Starting DigitalMarketplaceConfiguration with PID 8367 (java-digital-marketplace-example/java-digital-marketplace-web/target/java-digital-marketplace-web-1.0-SNAPSHOT-exec.jar started by craterdog in java-digital-marketplace-example)
         INFO Started DigitalMarketplaceConfiguration in 6.979 seconds (JVM running for 7.444)

+    This window will log the _output_ for all requests to the digital marketplace web service.
+Keep it open so that you can watch it work.

- 1. Open a new terminal window and list out the current list of known identities from the web service:
+ 1. Open a _new_ terminal window and list out the current list of known identities from the web service:

         $ curl http://localhost:8080/DigitalMarketplace/identities/all
         {